The Local Plan is the key planning document for North Norfolk, and this is your chance to influence its content and get involved in local planning

 Previous consultations, workshops and events

 First Draft Plan Part 1 (Regulation 18) from May 2019 to 28 June 2019 covered the proposed policies, site allocations, and alternative options which had been considered.
+Extensive publicity was undertaken, including a series of 12 public drop-in events across the District, with an exhibition display conveying the key proposals and to inform discussions with the community.

 Local Plan notification (Regulation 18) from 17 August 2015 to 9 October 2015 involved notifying interested parties of the proposed subjects included in the Local Plan and inviting comments.